 Reducing accommodation works best when it is planned, kind, and gradual.
 A therapist might help you choose one small ritual to change first.
 For example, a parent may shift from answering a reassurance question five times to answering once, then coaching the child through uncertainty.

 Expect feelings to rise when rituals change.
 That does not mean the plan is harmful.
 It means OCD is losing an old shortcut.
-Still, changes should be paced for your child’s age, safety, and developmental needs.
+Still, changes should be paced for your child’s age, safety, developmental needs, and treatment plan.

 Working With Schools Without Letting OCD Set the Rules